Autophagy: What is It and 8 Ways to Enhance It

 How Does Autophagy Happen:

 Within each cell there are a number of essential components called “organelles,” much like the various organs that make up our body.
 The way autophagy works is when the cell is exposed to stressors such as nutrient deprivation, it creates a transient double membrane structure called a phagophore.
-The phagophore expands and has a tremendous level of flexibility in regards to its ability to surround and sequester cellular components such as proteins, lipids and whole organelles (1).
+The phagophore expands and has a tremendous level of flexibility in regard to its ability to surround and sequester cellular components such as proteins, lipids and whole organelles (1).

 Once it surrounds and encloses the components it is after, it delivers them to the lysosomes.
 The lysosomes are unique organelles that contain degrading enzymes to degrade the particular components they are released upon.